 So, here at the Chateau I bring in a fresh Para platoon.
 If we go to a second play of this scenario I will have to fight with whoever survives this game.
 Whatever happens to this German platoon, Dave will probably have enough survivors from the other two platoons to field a full platoon if a final game is required.
 Lots to play for then!

 This is challenging terrain, particularly because the high wall that surrounds the chateau very neatly divides the table.
 It makes it hard for a defender to cover all possible approaches, but at the same time it's a major obstacle for an attacker, particularly if there are enemy units waiting on the other side.
 All that German firepower comes to no avail if it can't suppress the enemy first, so the wall is a mixed blessing.
 My fear is that I end up squeezed into the woods behind the chateau and subject to the usual hail of panzer grenadier firepower.
 Somehow I need to present him with few targets and try to pick off his units one by one and so break up his attack.
 Dave is well aware of this and so far has shown that he will slowly work his units forward, each providing cover for the other.
 Consequently, I won't be expecting him to be gifting me any targets or taking unnecessary risks.
-There is a lot of open ground for him to cross, but at the same time it offers him plenty of opportunity to establish a powerful fire base to cover any advance.
+There is a lot of open ground for him to cross, but at the same time it offers him plenty of opportunity to establish a powerful base of fire to cover any advance.
 A quick look at the AAR for Scenario 4 'Church on the Flank' demonstrates how he did this very effectively to cross a large amount of open ground.

 So, what do I need for supports?
-I only have 7 points (I'm down one for this scenario because the CO is not impressed with my performance to date).
+I only have seven points (I'm down one for this scenario because the CO is not impressed with my performance to date).
 Dave has brought in a mortar barrage for every scenario so far and I see no reason why he won't do this again.
 I can't afford to be caught out with sections bunched too close together and yet the only hard cover is in one or two buildings.
 The alternative is to create my own hard cover and that's what I plan to do.
 I have two 'free' entrenchments as a result of the campaign to date and so I plan to add to these.
 I did consider the Vickers MMG, but I think a full section at only 4 support points is really what I need.
 It's hard to beat boots on the ground and if nothing else these can absorb some of the casualties and hopefully keep my platoon intact if we go to a second game.
 The 6 pounder is attractive.
 I'm sure with 21 support points to use I will be seeing the Lorraine Schlepper (heaven forbid, maybe two!), but I think it's a luxury I can't afford, the PIAT will have to do the anti-tank work.
 With that, I decide on a full section and three entrenchments.
 I can only imagine what horrors Dave has in store.

 Despite a -2 to my FM roll due to the men's opinion I roll a 6, but with the +2 for elite cancelling out the -2, I'm good to start with 11.
 Dave has a -1 modifier and also rolls a 6, so that puts him on 10.
 High FM for both of us.